Snoring & Sleep Apnea

 Snoring, which is a large side effect of sleep apnea, will have negative effects on those who sleep in the same or surrounding rooms.
-Spouses actually reported increased pain complaints and a reduced quality of life.
-The quality of life significantly increased when snoring was treated.
-Those who report snoring should have a sleep study as they have a much greater chance of having sleep apnea than those who don’t snore.
+Spouses actually reported increased pain complaints and a reduced quality of life which significantly increased when snoring was treated.
+Those who report snoring should have a sleep study conducted, as they have a much greater chance of having sleep apnea than those who don’t snore.

 Snoring.
 So.
 Loud.